mb-0/hetzner-dyndns/README.md

 - Hetzner's two factor authentication will prevent this from achieving anything.
 You may want to keep that turned OFF.
 - Having multiple WAN interfaces can cause trouble.
 - Running this script from multiple machines for the same domain can lead to crap should IP change be synchronized.
-- Hetzner changes their web UI, this stops working (may take some time for me to up to latest).
+- Hetzner changes their web UI, this stops working (like they did on Oct 16/17, 2017; it may take some time to update, test and push to this repo).
-- PHP 5.6 only, I didn't have the chance to test with earkuer or newer versions.
-- Yeah I know the code is awful.
-But hey, this is a proto.
 - Should you run into validation failures reported by one of these functions: htz_validate_login, htz_validate_dnspg, htz_validate_dnsup, stop using this script until an update is released.
 This is likely caused by Hetzner changing their UI and proceeding with items in this script can cause damage.
-- It takes some time for Hetzner to register the update & show it via their website.
+- It takes up to a minute for Hetzner to register the update & show it via their website.
 Not waiting for this with this script, we assume Hetzner won't change / reject our submission after accepting our post.

 # Legal
 - This is a prototype (:hankey:) fire & forget project.